vektora/100-days-of-code/log.md

 ### Day 26: June 30th, 2018

+**Today's Progress**: Continued working on the Functional Programming section of "FreeCodeCamp.org"

+### Day 26: June 30th, 2018

+**Today's Progress**: Continued working on the Functional Programming section of "FreeCodeCamp.org"

+### Day 27: July 1st, 2018

-**Today's Progress**: COntinued working on the Functional Programming section of "FreeCodeCamp.org"
+**Today's Progress**: Continued working on the Functional Programming section of "FreeCodeCamp.org"